Catherine Barry

 Catherine Noelle Barry (born December 16, 2001) is an American professional soccer player who plays as a forward for USL Super League club Lexington SC.
-She played college soccer for the South Carolina Gamecocks, for which she is the all-time top scorer.
+She played college soccer for the South Carolina Gamecocks, setting the program record for career goals (51) and earning All-American honors twice.
+After a brief stint with the Chicago Stars, she joined Lexington SC and won the USL Super League Golden Boot in her debut season in 2026.

 Early life

 Barry was raised in Hingham, Massachusetts, one of four children born to Lauren and Christopher Barry.
-She played multiple sports during high school at Tabor Academy, lettering in four years of soccer, three years of lacrosse, and two years of basketball.
-In her junior year, her high school basketball team reached the NEPSAC championship game, losing to the Worcester team led by future South Carolina basketball star Aliyah Boston.
-She became the all-time top scorer for Tabor's soccer team with 88 goals, leading them to the NEPSAC Class B championship in 2018.
-She was twice named both NEPSAC Player of the Year and the Massachusetts Gatorade Player of the Year. she played DA club soccer for NEFC and Boston Breakers Academy.
+She played multiple sports during high school at Tabor Academy, lettering in soccer, lacrosse, and basketball.
+In her junior year, she helped the basketball team reach the NEPSAC championship game, losing to the Worcester Academy team led by future South Carolina star Aliyah Boston.
+She became the soccer team's all-time top scorer with 88 goals, leading them to the NEPSAC Class B championship in 2018.
+She was twice named both NEPSAC Player of the Year and the Massachusetts Gatorade Player of the Year. she played DA club soccer for NEFC (previously the Boston Breakers Academy).
 Rated a four-star prospect by TopDrawerSoccer, she committed to South Carolina as a sophomore.

 College career

 Barry's freshman season with the South Carolina Gamecocks was shortened due to the COVID-19 pandemic.
-She started from her debut and finished the 2020 season as the team's top scorer with 6 goals and 4 assists in 16 games, a distinction she would earn all five years in South Carolina.
-She scored 8 goals with 3 assists in 18 games in her sophomore season, including one goal and one assist during South Carolina's run to the quarterfinals of the NCAA tournament.
+She was an immediate starter in 2020, leading the team in scoring with 6 goals and 4 assists in 16 games; she would be the team's top scorer all five years in college.
+She scored 8 goals with 3 assists in 18 games in her sophomore season, including one goal and one assist during South Carolina's run to the NCAA tournament quarterfinals.
 In her junior season in 2022, she set then career highs with 10 goals and 7 assists in 24 games, earning first-team All-SEC honors.
-She helped lead South Carolina to the program's third SEC tournament title, scoring two goals during the tournament and assisting in a 1–0 victory over Alabama in the final.
+She helped lead South Carolina to the program's third SEC tournament title, scoring twice at the tournament and assisting the only goal against Alabama in the final.
 She scored three times at the NCAA tournament to help the Gamecocks reach the third round.

-Barry became one of South Carolina's team captains as a senior in the 2023 season.
-She scored 9 goals with 5 assists in 21 games and was named first-team All-SEC and third-team All-American by United Soccer Coaches.
-She chose to use her fifth year of eligibility granted to college athletes because of the pandemic.
-She broke the program single-season and career scoring records during the 2024 season, scoring 18 times (once more than Savannah McCaskill in 2017) in 22 games and finishing her career with 51 goals (one more than Jennie Ondo Lloyd) in 101 appearances.
-She also had 8 assists and repeated her first-team All-SEC and third-team All-American selections.
+Barry became one of South Carolina's team captains in her senior year in 2023She scored 9 goals with 5 assists in 21 games and was named first-team All-SEC and third-team All-American by United Soccer Coaches.
+She chose to use her fifth year of eligibility (granted because of the pandemic), scoring 18 goals in 22 games.
+She broke both the program records for single-season goals (set by Savannah McCaskill in 2017) and career goals (held by Jennie Ondo Lloyd), finishing her career with 51 goals in 101 appearances.
+She also had 8 assists that year and repeated her first-team All-SEC and third-team All-American selections.